 Help Keep San Diego County Seniors Safe

-San Diego County handles approximately 9,000 cases of elder and dependent adult abuse each year.
+San Diego County handles over 10,000 reports of elder and dependent adult abuse each year.
 Many other incidents go unreported, leaving vulnerable adults in distressing, potentially life-changing, even dangerous, situations.

 Abuse often escalates if there is no intervention.
 Victims will live in silent desperation, unwilling to seek assistance because they believe their cries for help will go unanswered and they fear retaliation from their abusers.
 Many remain silent to protect abusive family members from the legal consequences of their crimes, or they are too embarrassed to admit that they have fallen victim to predators.